blackcodherbootcamp/guidelines/trainingbreakdown/intro-to-development/lesson-plan/README.md

 - Creating Files and Directories

 ### Introduction to Git
-- What is Git and Why use it?
+- What is Git and why use it?
 - What is GitHub
 - Difference between Git and GitHub